 Even though it was allowed by State Department rules, Secretary Clinton has admitted that her use of personal email was a mistake.
 But this mistake should not make us lose sight of three key facts:

-Secretary Clinton was not a major user of email.
+Secretary Clinton did not rely on email in her day-to-day work at the State Department

 No cabinet secretary in history has released as many emails as Secretary Clinton.